kamilburda/batcher/docs/sections/Usage.md

 You can remove input images and folders by selecting them and pressing Delete or by pressing `Remove... → Remove Selected`.
 You can clear the entire input list by pressing `Remove... → Remove All` or selecting everything with Ctrl + A and then pressing Delete.

 By default, the renamed images (as they would be named on export) are displayed.
-To show their original names, simply check `Show Original Names`.
+To show their original names, check `Show Original Names`.